Ensuring Access to Reliable Information & Services throughout the Life Span

 We work to ensure reliable, trusted information for every life stage and level of need.
-Last year, the Autism Response Team (ART) provided direct assistance to more than 75,000 people by offering personalized guidance and referrals to people with autism and their families.
-In total, over 1.5 million people accessed our free resources and information in FY22, including our online database, provider directory and critical Tool Kits.
-Historically, Autism Speaks has assisted nearly 26 million people with vital support.
+Last year, the Autism Response Team (ART) fulfilled more than 76,500 phone calls, emails, and chats providing personalized guidance and support.
+To date, ART has made nearly 700,000 connections to people in need.
+Over 1.9 million people accessed our free resources and information in FY23, including our online database, provider directory and critical tool kits.
+Historically, Autism Speaks has assisted more than 27 million people with vital support.

-Here are a few of our FY21 accomplishments:
+Here are a few of our FY23 accomplishments:

 ASD, Autism Spectrum Disorder